scriptrdotio/howto/util/jsonmapper.md

 ## Use the mapping to transform incoming data

-Let's create an API script and call it "ingest".
+Let's create an API script and call it "demo/ingest".
 It will be invoked by devices sending data payloads via an HTTP POST  request.
 The payload has the structured defined in the Input JSON aread of our example above.
 We will use our mapper to automatically transform this payload into the expected normalized form defined as Output JSON in our example:

 - Simple require the mapping script (in our example demo/mapper)
 - Pass the received payload (obtained from the native request.object